 It will take account of:

-The Department is also holding two public consultation events to inform the next phase of rural development policy for Ireland.
-These workshops will seek to obtain the views of people on the challenges and opportunities facing them and their communities over the next five years, and actions required to help rural Ireland realise its full potential.
-These events will take place on Monday 30 September at the Hibernian Hotel in Mallow, Co Cork and Tuesday 01 October at The Heritage in Killenard, Co Laois.
-Anyone interested in attending can register via Eventbrite here .
+The Department held two public consultation events to inform the next phase of rural development policy for Ireland.
+These workshops obtained the views of people on the challenges and opportunities facing them and their communities over the next five years, and the actions required to help rural Ireland realise its full potential.
+These events were held on Monday 30 September at the Hibernian Hotel in Mallow, Co Cork and Tuesday 01 October at The Heritage in Killenard, Co Laois.

 The new rural policy is part of a suite of initiatives from the Department of Rural and Community Development to support and develop rural communities.